When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 For example, there’s a whole plethora of digital marketing strategies such as social media, content marketing, and pay-per-click advertising.

-These are the sort of strategies that manufacturing businesses need to get on board with – or quite simply, they’re going to be left behind.
+These are the sort of strategies that manufacturing businesses need to get on board with or they’re going to be left behind.

 Whilst you’ll always have your ‘bread and butter’ customers, i.e. those people who have been loyal to your business since day dot, you could be missing out on a whole word of opportunity.